 The HDF5 Fortran library is a thin layer of Fortran and C wrapper functions on top of the HDF5 C library.
 When the HDF5 Fortran library was first released in 2001, the Fortran 90 compilers didn’t provide a standard for handling interoperability with the C language.
 Therefore, special code had to be maintained to make the HDF5 Fortran library portable between UNIX and Windows platforms.

-Furthermore, the introduction of the new Fortran 2003 standard enabled The HDF Group developers to extend Fortran support for advanced HDF5 library’s features requiring, for example, usage of callback functions, iterations, and complex HDF5 datatypes.
+The introduction of the new Fortran 2003 standard enabled The HDF Group developers to extend Fortran support for advanced HDF5 library features requiring, for example, usage of callback functions, iterations, and complex HDF5 datatypes.
 Additionally, Fortran 2003 also introduced a standard for C interoperability.

-Most –if not all– of the Fortran compilers available today are Fortran 2003 compliant.
+Most, if not all, of the Fortran compilers available today are Fortran 2003 compliant.
 Hence, the HDF Group developers would like to take advantage of the Fortran 2003 standard in order to greatly simplify the HDF5 Fortran library code.
 The changes proposed in this document are slated for the HDF5 1.10.0 release in March 2016.

 As a result of these changes, the HDF5 Fortran library will require a Fortran compiler that has a specified subset of the Fortran 2003 features implemented.
 However, the proposed changes will be transparent to the existing HDF5 Fortran applications.